adambloebaum/ballbase/README.md

 ##### trackman_pull.txt

-- This script is used for SFTP connection to Trackman's server to download data.
+- This script is used for SFTP connection to TrackMan's server to download data.
 - It contains commands for batch aborting, turning off confirmations, opening an SFTP session, changing directories, and downloading files.

   ```txt